miguelmalvarez/downloadTwitterPictures/README.md

 # downloadTwitterPictures

-## Fork from miguelmalvarez

-This is a (hopefully temporary) fork of miguelmalvarez's downloadTwitterPictures which has some bug fixes and improvements.
-For example, it downloads animations as mp4 instead of jpeg and it prompts the user to retrieve the authorization if there is no existing config.cfg file.

-____

 _Library to download the pictures from a given Twitter account or a given hashtag._

 Note: In order to use this code, you have to [register your own 'app' in Twitter](http://apps.twitter.com/)  so that you can have your own credentials (consumer key and secret).